zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 ## Tuning parameters

+TODO: Review these tuning parameters both for value and origin.
+Some of these may be in `param-spec.txt` section "8.
+V3 onion service parameters" Some of them may be in C Tor.

  * N, number of IPTs to try to maintain: configurable, default is 3, max is 20.
    (rend-spec-v3 2.5.4 NUM_INTRO_POINT)